ntnu-ai-lab/ai4iot-calib-pipeline/docs/acumos.md

 **Note: This approach is not currently generalizable due to an update on the platform orchestrator that is not fully compatible with previous container specification from the developer team.
 Briefly, the orchestrator is not properly terminated once a container returns a gRPC status error code, as defined in the [platform documentation](https://github.com/ai4eu/tutorials/blob/master/Container_Specification/ai4eu_container_specification.pdf).
 The issue has been reported and will be fixed.**

+**As a workaround, a version of the solution with a workaround is available in this repository under the folder `acumos_solution` and it is assumed that the user is working within this folder.**

 ~~Go to the Design Studio of the [AI4EU Experiments](https://aiexp.ai4europe.eu/#/home) and open the *ai4iot-calib* solution.
 It is found on the Solution tab on the left side (figure below).
 Make sure to use the newest version of the solution.~~

 ~~![image](https://user-images.githubusercontent.com/45718165/138292019-259d04ef-5f38-4ba8-a9e1-704a6e7e95dd.png)~~